 The “Economy of the NSJV” section consists of multiple subcategories containing a number of indicators such as employment, output, agriculture, and small business.

 - The value of agriculture output increased by 8-10% in 2017 after declines the previous two years from a record-breaking peak in 2014.
 Farm net income and wages both increased in 2017, as revenue grew and non-wage costs declined.
-Despite some volatility, farm revenue, income, and wages are all significantly higher than they were five and ten years ago.
+Despite some volatility, farm revenue, income, and wages are all significantly higher than they were ten years ago.

-- Small businesses responding to our survey are increasingly optimistic about future demand but are increasingly concerned about the availability of workforce skills, state tax policy and the federal debt.
+- Small businesses responding to our survey remain optimistic about future demand but are increasingly concerned about the availability of workforce skills, state tax policy and the federal debt.